SergioVargasDev/CasaNet/README.md

 # CasaNet: Smart Home Energy Management for Sustainable Living

+## Overivew
+CasaNet is a web app for smart home energy management, using IoT and real-time data to optimize energy consumption while maintaining comfort.
+It empowers users with insights to reduce energy waste, supporting sustainability and aligning with SDG 11.

 ## Purpose

 CasaNet addresses the critical global issue of greenhouse gas emissions from energy usage, which constitutes about 70% of the global total, with energy generation and heat supply contributing significantly.
 This IoT-based project is designed to enhance energy efficiency in residential settings without compromising comfort, providing a cost-effective solution aligned with the Sustainable Development Goal (SDG) 11 for Sustainable Cities and Communities.